oracle-livelabs/adb/shared/adb-ai-web-app/explore-oci-genai/explore-oci-genai.md

    Below, we're asking Cohere to generate a movie pitch starring Christian Bale and Natalie Portman that takes place in Chicago in 1968.

     ![Movie pitch](./images/movie-pitch.png)

+    Cohere generated an interesting movie pitch titled "Love in the Windy City".
+The pitch Cohere generated for you may be totally different - and that's expected.
+Feel to try some of your own questions against different models.

 ## Summary
 LLMs are amazing, but they don't know about your organization's data.
 In subsequent labs, you will learn how to use data in Autonomous Database with OCI Generative AI LLMs to summarize support chats and make targeted promotions.